react-static/react-static/README.md

 [**Read the introduction article on Medium**](https://medium.com/@tannerlinsley/%EF%B8%8F-introducing-react-static-a-progressive-static-site-framework-for-react-3470d2a51ebc)

-React-Static is a fast, lightweight, and powerful framework for building static-progressive React applications and websites.
+React Static is a fast, lightweight, and powerful framework for building static-progressive React applications and websites.
 It's been carefully designed to meet the highest standards of **SEO, site performance, and user/developer experience**.

 [![Sponsored By GraphCMS](https://github.com/nozzle/react-static/raw/master/media/graphcms.svg?sanitize=true)](http://graphcms.com/?ref=tlinsley)